How Breast Cancer Treatment is Affected by Hormone Status

 In addition to how far your breast cancer has spread, your specific breast cancer type (the biology of the tumor) greatly influences the personalization of your breast cancer treatment.
 Typically, this is because at the molecular (cell) level, breast cancers differ in many ways.
 Looking at the genetic makeup of a tumor and profiling it based on its specific genes, also called a prognostic profile, can help doctors provide treatment that will give the most benefit to each patient individually.

-Knowing which hormones, if any, are involved in the growth of the breast cancer, is critical information your oncologist needs in order to provide you with the best treatment.
+Knowing which hormones, if any, are involved in the growth of the breast cancer, is critical information your oncologist needs in order to provide you with the best treatment plan.
 To get that information, they will run some tests that indicate the hormone receptor status and HER2/neu status of the breast cancer tumor.
 The results then play a large role in the type of breast cancer treatment that’s recommended.
 Four common results these tests produce include:

 - Estrogen-receptor positive or negative (ER+/-), which means the breast cancer cells may or may not have receptors for the hormone, estrogen.
 ER+ results suggest that the cancer cells may receive signals from estrogen that could promote their growth.